rolivieri/fabric-state-manager-ts/README.md

 ### Development
 Please remember that Hyperledger Fabric takes into account chaincode components when partitioning the data stored in a channel.
 In other words, a chaincode component won't be able to read and/or delete any state that has been saved by another chaincode component on the same channel.
 Because of this, you cannot just deploy this code as a chaincode component and expect it to have access to the data written by another chaincode.
 Therefore, to leverage the code in this repository, you can follow the following steps:

+1. Configure your Node.js application to use this component; from the root folder of your application, execute the following command:

+    ```
+    npm i @blockchainlabs/fabric-state-manager --save
+    ```

-1. Use composition (or inheritance)) to extend the capabilities of your code by referencing the `RemoverCC` structure (which resides in the `fabric-state-manager` package you just imported) in your chaincode component.
+1. Use composition (or inheritance)) to extend the capabilities of your code by referencing the `RemoverCC` class (which resides in the `fabric-state-manager` module you just imported) in your chaincode component.
 In this example, we'll use composition:

     ```
     ...